 Private agencies provide adoption licensing services for a fee of $4,200 to $13,000.

-If you are brand new to the adoption process, it is highly recommended that you attend The Adoption Exchange’s adoption information class, which is offered the third Wednesday of every month.
+If you are brand new to the adoption process, it is highly recommended that you attend The Adoption Exchange’s foster care adoption orientation webinar.

 Address: 701K N. Pecos, Las Vegas, NV 89101